Breakfast-for-Pigeons/4D-T-rex/README.md

   Electronics:
     * breadboard
     * L293D chip
-    * 2 tactile push buttons,
+    * 2 tactile push buttons
-    * 8 male-to-male jumper wires,
+    * 8 male-to-male jumper wires
     * 8 male-to-female jumper wires (You can get by with only 6.
-I used 2 to extend the wires of the motor), battery holder (one that will hold 4 AA batteries),
+I used 2 to extend the wires of the motor)
+    * battery holder (one that will hold 4 AA batteries)

   AA batteries (4)